inex/ixp-manager-docs-md/docs/features/docstore.md

 Directories are database entries to which uploaded files are attached (rather than actual directories on the storage media).

 Directories can be created via the *Create Directory* button on the top right of the document store.
 See the following image showing the *Create Directory* form.
 As usual, contextual help is available via the green *Help* button.

+**To create per-member directories**: First select the appropriate member from the Members/Customers list on the left-hand menu, then select the *Documents* tab, then select the *Create Directory* button on the top right.

 ![Add / Edit Directories](./img/docstore-directory.png)